 While I am against anyone using a stun gun for self-defense, I am a firm believer in the use of Tasers as effective self-defense tools.
-Most people I meet think the difference between tasers and stun guns is effective distance.
+Most people I meet don’t know there is a difference.
+Many of the rest think the difference between tasers and stun guns is effective distance.

 Basically the Taser mimics the electrical signals the brain uses to communicate with the voluntary muscles.
 Imagine how hard it would be to write down words whispered in your ear while a drill instructor yelled into your other ear….

 I did have minimal body control while being tased, and complete control immediately after, but I was surprised at the mental fog after the taser hit.
-I had all the same effects as I have had after a fight – my adrenal system definitely responded to the taser.
+I had all the same effects as I have had after a fight.
+My adrenal system definitely responded to the taser.

 While I do not think the taser replaces the firearm as the preeminent self-defense tool, I think they have uses, and in a few limited instances may be a better choice than a handgun.

-Once thing I can say for sure – if you ever want to get a video of yourself getting tased, do not let anyone else hit the record button for you – you will not want to repeat the event…
+Once thing I can say for sure, if you ever want to get a video of yourself getting tased, do not let anyone else hit the record button for you.
+You will not want to repeat the event…